rizinorg/cutter/docs/source/building.rst

 * Radare2 installed from submodule
 * Qt 5.9 or above
 * Python3.6
-* Breakpad installed using script
+* Breakpad installed using script (optional, disabled by default)

 Before compiling, note that we also provide binaries available for windows/linux/MacOS `here <https://github.com/radareorg/cutter/releases>`_.